preston/fhir-controller/README.md

-# Skycapp FHIR Stack Controller
+# FHIR Controller :: Application Stack Data Loader and Utility UI

 This base image, intended to be directly extended with your own data files, provides a simple web UI for bootstrapping a freshly booted FHIR server by: